RobotecAI/o3de-ros2-gem/docs/guides/ros2-gem.md

 You can use tools such as [rqt_robot_steering](https://index.ros.org/p/rqt_robot_steering/#rolling) to move your robot with Twist messages.
-`RobotControl` is meant to be used with [ROS 2 navigation stack](https://navigation.ros.org/).
+`RobotControl` is suitable to use with [ROS 2 navigation stack](https://navigation.ros.org/).

 It is possible to implement your own control mechanisms with this Component.

 #### Vehicle Model

-`VehicleModelComponent` serves the purpose of converting inputs such as target speed, steering or acceleration to physical forces on parts of a vehicle (robot).
+`VehicleModelComponent` serves the purpose of converting inputs such as target velocity, steering or acceleration to physical forces on parts of a vehicle (robot).
 `VehicleModel` has a `ChassisConfiguration` which is used to define axles, parametrize and assign wheels.